stephenjsweeney/3Guys/README.md

 ## Building

 Building this game is simple: with the SDL and OpenGL libraries installed, simply run make.
 Three make files are included: one for Linux (make), one for Windows (make.win32), and one for Mac (make.mac).

+Work in progress goes into the develop branch, stable releases can be found in master.